marinimau/wayne_django_rest/README.md

 # Wayne Django Rest

 Wayne is a REST-API project.
-It aims to store contact information (social, email and telephone) for each user.
+It aims to store contact information (social, email and telephone numbers) for each user.
+Using the reverse function, given an email or a social username you can find all the other contacts for that user.

 ## Endpoints